geo6/mapper/INSTALL.md

 The geocoding uses [Geocoder PHP library](https://github.com/geocoder-php/Geocoder).
 A list of providers is available [here](https://github.com/geocoder-php/Geocoder#providers).

-1. Install the new provider:
+1. Install the new provider

     ```shell
     composer install <geocoder-provider-package>
     ```

+2. Add the new provider in `src/App/Handler/Geocoder/AddressHandler.php` (and in `src/App/Handler/Geocoder/ReverseHandler.php` if reverse geocoding is available)

-2. Then, declare the newly installed provider in `config/autoload/geocoder.global.php` file:
+2. Then, declare the newly installed provider in `config/autoload/geocoder.global.php` file

     ```php
     '<provider-name>' => [